 The Ideal Group Size: For toddlers, we recommend a 1:4 child ratio.
 For every four toddlers your center cares for, you should employ at least one trained staff member.
 Connect with your local licensing agency to ensure this child ratio is adequate for your area.

-After toddlers comes the young children stage, which can be defined as kids between the ages of three and five years old.
+After toddlers comes the young children stage, which can be defined as kids between the ages of 3 and 5.
 Young children can be given more freedom than toddlers and infants.
 This independence often leads to increased confidence and skill sets.